GrapixLeGrand/grapixlegrand.github.io/report.md

 | *Object deformed by twisting rendered with ipyvolume* |

 After that, we needed to compute the stress inside the object as stated in the technical section.
-We used numpy to extract the eigenvalues and eigenvectors of each element from the output of the simulation.
+We used Numpy to extract the eigenvalues and eigenvectors of each element from the output of the simulation.
 We then kept the eigenvector with the highest related eigenvalue.
 This gives us a vector field of the stress inside the object and we can thus visualize it.

 | ![stress.png](./images/stress.png) |
 |:--:|